35 Essential Augmented Reality Stats, Facts, and Trends for 2021 and Beyond

 19. AR shows great potential in curing phobias (Research)

 Want to hear about something other than entertainment and games?
-How about AR curing phobias (or acute fears, for example a fear of water).
-AR has become one of the most popular forms of therapy that is practiced worldwide to treat different phobias.
+How about AR curing phobias (or acute fears, for example, a fear of water).
+AR has become one of the most popular forms of therapy that are practiced worldwide to treat different phobias.

 20. AR’s Magical Effect on Our Brains – the science behind the excitement and pleasure (Mindshare)